Last Chance for Korean Dogs

 • Contact

-HELP US SAVE 46 HWASEONG PUPPY MILL DOGS
+IN 2023, WE SAVED 46 OF 1,410 HWASEONG PUPPY MILL DOGS

 This is the largest rescue mission we’ve seen in South Korea.
 1,410 dogs have been rescued but we expect these numbers to increase as many of them are pregnant.